“The Iron lady that defeated Argentina is dead.”

 Many Argentine soldiers who fought in that war were 18-year-old conscripts who had no shoes or food in battle.

-Thirty-one years later, details about the war and soldiers' conditions continue to come out.
+Thirty-one years after the war details about the conditions of the soldiers continue to come out.

 What was also traumatic for Argentina was the sinking of the General Belgrano cruise ship that killed 323 sailors.